COLOUR IN THE GARDEN

 May

 Things are heating up!
 Everything starts to kick off in May – there’s so much colour, and so many options for a beautiful plant mix!
 One of my favourite colour palettes at the moment includes soft apricots, pale blues and lilacs with whites, creams and greens.
-Its so gentle and dreamy, I couldn’t resist basing my May plant blog around it.
+It’s so gentle and dreamy, I couldn’t resist basing my May plant blog around it.

 Shrubs: